Tuddual/Tuddual/README.md

 ### Hi there, I am Tuddual 👋

-- 🔭 I’m currently working on a website (sorry it's a private project)
 - 🌱 I’m currently learning at Polytech Nantes
 - 💬 You can ask me about anything
 - 📫 How to reach me: quinio.tudual@gmail.com